VictorBuarque/clone-dio-webpages-reactjs/README.md

 # Clone of DIO.me Webpages

-This is a clone project of DIO web page, using ReactJS, ViteJS and Styled Components.
+This is a clone project of DIO web page, using ReactJS, ViteJS and Styled Components.<br/>
 Have 3 pages builded in this project: homepage, login page and feed page.